-Ten years after leaving the country, UK retail giants Marks and Spencer is back selling British food and fashion on the Champs Elysées, Paris.
+Ten years after leaving the country, UK retail giants Marks and Spencer is back selling British food and fashion on the Champs Elysées.

-In 2001 Marks and Spencers decided to pull out of France to concentrate on its core home market and solely focus on the UK how times have change for the large retailer.
-The three-storey, 15,000sq ft branch crammed with retail displays and shop fittings is M&S’s first in France since it closed 18 stores across the country ten years ago.
+In 2001 Marks and Spencers decided to pull out of France.
+Concentrating on its core home market and solely focus on the UK.
+How times have changed for the large retailer.
+The three-storey, 15,000sq ft branch crammed with retail displays and shop fittings are M&S’s first in France since it closed 18 stores across the country ten years ago.

 English supermodel Rosie Huntington-Whiteley joined M&S chief executive Marc Bolland to open its doors amongst a frenzy of hundreds of french customers queuing where the M&S brand seems extremely strong.
-A video of this M&S news can be seen here.
+Watch a video of this M&S news!